Zaheer Farooqui: The cannon episode

 The cannon remained in the custody of the villagers under the supervision of Zaheer Farooqui and several top leaders of BKU for three days.
 Eventually, the administration acquired its possession amid heavy security and handed it over to ASI, which took it to the Agra lab for inspection.

-Holding Zaheer Farooqui responsible for not handling over the cannon to the ASI and capturing it by force, an F.I.R was registered against him in the Hari Nagar village on Jan 22, 2020.
+Holding Zaheer Farooqui responsible for not handling over the cannon to the ASI and capturing it by force, an F.I.R was registered against him in the Hari Nagar village on January 22, 2020.
 The writ petition saw a massive protest by the Bhartiya Kisan Union and the local residents of Muzaffar Nagar.
-In Nov 2020, the Prayagraj High Court however rejected the case and the charge sheet filed against Farooqui, thus allowing him a big relief.
+In November 2020, the Prayagraj High Court however rejected the case and the charge sheet filed against Farooqui, thus allowing him a big relief.

-Meanwhile, the recovery of the Cannon also added weight to the age old demand of the people of Purkazi to give ‘Suli Wala Bagh’ the heritage status.
+Meanwhile, the recovery of the Cannon also added weight to the age old demand of the people of Purkazi to give ‘ Suliwala Bagh’ the heritage status.